Disneyland Size vs Disney World: Which Is Bigger? (Size, Parks, and Rides)

 🏰 Planning Your Disney World Vacation

-If you're planning a trip to Disney World, I’ve got you covered with guides that break everything down in a way that’s easy to follow—especially if it’s your first time.
+If you're planning a trip to Disney World, I’ve got you covered with guides that break everything down in a way that’s easy to follow, especially if it’s your first time.
 You can start with my main Disney World guide, which walks through the basics of the parks, tickets, transportation, and more.

 Not sure which park to visit first?
 I’ve written individual guides for each one:

 If you're still figuring out tickets, my Disney World ticket guide explains how pricing works and where to find the best deals.
-And before you go, definitely check out the Disney World park rules—there are a few things you can’t bring in that might surprise you.
+And before you go, definitely check out the Disney World park rules, there are a few things you can’t bring in that might surprise you.

 Don’t miss our complete list of all rides at Disney World and list of all the restaurants at Disney World.
 Perfect for building your ideal itinerary!

 When it comes to where to stay, I’ve reviewed the main Disney World hotels to help you choose between on-property resorts and nearby options.
+Start your day right with my complete guide to breakfast in Disney World.

-And don’t forget to visit Disney Springs—it’s Disney World’s massive shopping, dining, and entertainment district, and there’s no park ticket required.
+And don’t forget to visit Disney Springs - it’s Disney World’s massive shopping, dining, and entertainment district, and there’s no park ticket required.

 I keep all of these guides updated with the latest changes, so they’ll be ready whenever you are!